 Each facility must have a Medical Director and a Nurse Manager and/or Technical Manager.
 The facility may be comprised of dedicated and/or shared equipment and personnel resources (e.g., a dedicated cardiovascular catheterization laboratory and personnel, an interventional laboratory with shared equipment and personnel, a hybrid OR with dedicated and/or shared equipment and personnel, etc.).
 The facility must meet the organizational requirements defined in this document.
 The designation of the title of Medical Director, Nurse Manager and Technical Manager are for IAC accreditation purposes only.
 Those assigned in these roles for the purpose of accreditation must meet the training and experience requirements as outlined in the IAC Standards, but may also have oversight or dual responsibilities for other procedures other than those directly related to cardiovascular catheterization procedures.
-When more than one technical member is employed, the Technical Manager and/or Nurse Manager are responsible for supervision of the technical staff.
+When more than one technical staff.
 If cardiovascular catheterization procedures are performed in more than one location within one facility, the facility is encouraged to apply for all locations within that facility under the overall direction of a Medical Director(s).
 All operators [i.e., physician(s), advanced practice provider (s), nurse(s) and technologists(s)] and all cases under the direction of the Medical Director(s) must be included in the application for accreditation.